-Freesia flower meanings generally include: friendship, trust, thoughtfulness and innocence.
-They are a popular gift for friends and family, as are a popular flower amongst various cultures.
+Freesia flower meanings generally include friendship, trust, thoughtfulness and innocence.
+They are a popular gift for friends and family, and is a popular flower amongst various cultures.

 - According to the Victorian language of flowers, the freesia is the ultimate flower of trust.

 - In the United States, the freesia is the official flower to commemorate a couple’s seventh wedding anniversary.